Central Doctrine

 Kubblai’s doctrine is written like scripture and explained like a runbook.
 Each tenet includes a ceremonial statement, a plain-language translation, and a map to concrete Kubernetes practice.

-Kubblai is a fictional order.
-The Tenets are artistic language.
-The content beneath them is real Kubernetes.
+The Tenets are ceremonial language.
+The content beneath them is Kubernetes mechanics and operator discipline.
 Each Tenet is a lens: a way to reason about clusters when the lights are low and the pager is loud.

 Study them in sequence.
 They move from governance (control plane) to convergence (reconciliation), then to placement (scheduling), then to communication (service/network), and finally to memory (observability).